Stephen Antonakos: Project Drawings, 1967-73

 In the mid-1960s the artist was overflowing with ideas for neon work like the Orange Vertical Floor Neon (9’ x 6’ x 6 ‘), the Neon from Wall to Floor (10’ x 12’ x 14”), and the Red Neon from Wall to Wall (2’ x 2’ x 30’) — all exhibited in the Fischbach Gallery’s largest white space.

 Since it was possible to realize only a few of his great rush of ideas in full-scale neon, Antonakos made exquisite intricate scale models – dozens of them.
 Even this was too slow a practice to capture the many urgent images flooding his mind.
-Only drawing rapidly in graphite and colored pencils would enable him to capture the great sequence of individual compositions that document the formal evolution of his neon work from 1965 to 1973.
+Only drawing rapidly in graphite and colored pencil would enable him to capture the great sequence of individual compositions that document the formal evolution of his neon work from 1965 to 1973.

 At first, we see vivid images for neon geometries on bases, with impatient notes and questions written to the side of the image.
 These soon developed into proposals defined by their walls, inside and outside corners, and other architectural configurations.
 These become increasingly declarative, especially as to the importance of placement — the definitive relationship between the work and the site.